machinetranslate/machinetranslate.org/events/wmt20.md

 ## Results

-Full results of the shared tasks: [*Findings of the 2020 Conference on Machine Translation (WMT20)*](https://aclanthology.org/2020.wmt-1.1.pdf)

 ### News translation

+Full results of the shared task: [*Findings of the 2020 Conference on Machine Translation (WMT20)*](https://aclanthology.org/2020.wmt-1.1.pdf)

 The winner systems were listed according to their [average score and average z-score](/human-evaluation-metrics#average-score-and-average-z-score).